phillarmonic/drun/docs/docs/reference/language/syntax.md

 #### `@platform(...)`

+Platform allows you to have platform-bound specific implementation of tasks.
+This is especially useful when working with environments that require Windows, since they tend to have completely different workflows than UNIX-like systems, such as Linux and macOS.
+Directory slashes, for example, are different on Windows (except on Git Bash).

 - Accepted values: `linux`, `mac`, `windows`
-- Legacy alias: `darwin` is accepted and normalised to `mac`
+- Legacy alias: `darwin` is accepted and normalized to `mac`
 - A declaration may list one or more platforms
 - Unknown annotations are rejected

-For tasks specifically, `@platform(...)` also enables platform-aware duplicate names.
+For **tasks** specifically, `@platform(...)` also enables platform-aware duplicate names.
 A task family may contain any number of disjoint platform-tagged variants plus at most one unannotated fallback variant. drun resolves the correct variant automatically when the task is invoked: exact platform match first, then the unannotated fallback if one exists.

 If no variant matches the current platform, execution fails with a clear error listing the available variants.